Prerequisites

 MAC AddressAutomatic

-To attach packet ports on VMware ESXi 7.0 and above versions, skip steps 7.g to 7.j, and follow the steps in Attach SR-IOV Interface in VMware ESXi 8.0 and Above.
+To attach packet ports on VMware ESXi 7.0 and later versions, skip steps 7.g to 7.j and instead follow the steps in Attach SR-IOV Interface in VMware ESXi 8.0 and Above

-7. Click Add other device to continue the configuration on PKT0 and PKT1.
+7. Click Add other device to continue the configuration (for PKT0 and for PKT1, if applicable).

 8. Select the option PCI device from the drop-down list.